pjkw/Portfolio/README.md

     public int damage;
     public int armorClass;
     public Image itemImage;

+    // for now we are just using a potion as an example
+    // if the item is not a potion then we can just leave the hp bonus at 0
+    // and similar for a mana potion
+    // we know whether to add a bonus by the item type public int hpBonus;

+    public enum ItemClass
+    {
+        Weapon,
+        Armor,
+        Consumable,
+        Quest
+    }

+    public ItemClass itemClass;

+    public enum ItemType
+    {
+        Potion,
+        Sword,
+        Axe,
+        Mace,
+        Dagger,
+        Bow,
+        Staff,
+        Shield,
+        Helmet,
+        Chest,
+        Gloves,
+        Boots,
+        Consumable,
+        Quest
+    }

+    // more specific than item class

+    public ItemType itemType;

     public void SetInfo(int itemId, string itemName, string itemDescription, Sprite itemSprite, int maxQuantity, int damage, int armorClass)
     {